 An Academy Award is Granted

 Scriptor™ quickly became the industry standard formatter for motion picture screenwriting professionals and novices alike.
 In 1994, Christopher and Stephen were honored with the first (and only) Academy Technical Achievement Award granted to a screenwriting program!

 Creation of an Industry Standard

 Bitten by the software invention bug, the two intrepid entrepreneurs developed more software tools for the creative process, including Movie Magic® Budgeting (1985) and Movie Magic® Scheduling/Breakdown (1987), which were nominated for Academy Technical Achievement Awards.
 These program quickly became the industry standard tools for the production of film and television.
-Over 90% of the films you've seen in the last ten years used software originally developed by Chris and Steve.
+Over 90% of the films you've seen since the mid-1980's used software originally developed by Chris and Steve.

 A Revolutionary Tool is Created

 As the first years of the last decade of the previous century began (that was 1990), the two inventors found themselves drawn back to their first love: software for writers.
 It turned out that Chris and his writing partner Melanie had been tinkering with building an engine -- but not the kind that ran a vehicle.
 They were building a Story Engine™ -- a mechanism that would answer questions an author had about the development of his or her story's structure and the dramatic components required to build a powerful story.